About the NCRC & DC

 - assisting with grant administration

 - implementing projects that conserve water, restore habitat, and support sustainability in our counties

 - serving as an umbrella organization for new non-profits and foundations

 - developing and implementing educational campaigns

 The Council believes that one person can make a difference, and encourages people to be involved in making things happen in their county, region, or state.
 We encourage the care and use of natural resources in ways that protect the environment and improve the quality of life in our community.
-We are fortunate to live in a bountiful and beautiful area, and our programs are designed to help protect and sustain the resources that can provide a high quality of life for us and the future.
+We are fortunate to live in a bountiful and beautiful region, but our area grapples with problems common to similar communities--from wildfires to floods, from pollution to habitat loss, from climate change to economic downturns, and other impacts.
+Our programs are designed to help protect and sustain the resources (including human resources) that can provide a high quality of life for us now and in the future.